ASEAN Backpacking: Dutch East Indies

 Day 4 was dressing up like locals and moonlight trekking at Borobudur

-We spent too much time at the pictorial.
-We had little time left to explore the temples of Yogyakarta.
-We had to forgo the Prambanan and just visit Borobudur.
+It became a tradition to rent traditional Indonesian costumes.
+We spent the whole day dressing up and doing a pictorial at Kraton and Taman Sari.
+We had little time left to explore the temples of Yogyakarta, so we had to forgo Prambanan and just visit Borobudur.

 Day 5 was plane to Bali and visit of Bedugul